 I first heard of Gray from my late father, who was a Navy chief petty officer and UDT frogman during WWII.
 My father, who was medically discharged after the war due to combat injuries, often spoke proudly of his former teammate.
 My father was pleased to read my letter in which I described my brief encounter with Gray when he came aboard the Kitty Hawk in 1971 when the carrier was anchored in Da Nang Harbor in South Vietnam.

 I've been a student of crime since I was an aspiring writer growing up in South Philadelphia and I became a writer some years after leaving the Navy.
-I'm a contributor to a couple of newspapers and I'm a contributing editor and columnist for National Security, a national monthly magazine that covers crime, espionage and terrorism.
+I'm a contributor to a couple of newspapers and I'm a contributing editor to National Security, a national monthly magazine that covers crime, espionage and terrorism.

 While on assignment for National Security, I interviewed a good number of World War II UDT veterans and active duty Navy SEALS for a piece on the UDT frogmen of World War II and how those first frogmen influenced the modern-day Navy SEALs.